OlympicsDataverse/.github/profile/README.md

 <!-- badges: end -->

 Inspiration coming from the <https://github.com/sportsdataverse>, I found there was no common place with Olympic data.
-After discovering many of the events at the Olympics have public access to data I decided to start this project.
-Here is a list of the Olympic events and webpage information.
+After discovering many of the events at the Olympics have public access to data I decided to start this organization with the intent of data distribution.
+Here is a list of the Olympic events and webpage information and API documentation (if avaiable).

 ### Sources: